 Bank of Nova Scotia, Canada’s third-largest bank, agreed to sell its Scotia Plaza office complex in Toronto for C$1.27 billion ($1.24 billion) to two real estate investment trusts in the country’s largest office sale.

 Dundee Real Estate Investment Trust (D-U) and H&R Real Estate Investment Trust (HR-U) agreed to buy the Toronto headquarters of Scotiabank, the lender said today in a statement.
-The sale is expected to close by June 20.
+The sale is scheduled for completion by June 20.
 Dundee would own two-thirds of the property, and H&R would have the rest.

 Scotiabank said in January it planned to sell the complex on King Street in the city’s financial district.
-The property, constructed in 1988, includes a 68-floor tower that is Canada’s second-tallest office complex after First Canadian Place, Bank of Montreal (BMO)’s headquarters.
+The property, constructed in 1988, includes a 68-floor tower that is Canada’s second-tallest office building, after the 72-story First Canadian Place, Bank of Montreal (BMO)’s headquarters.

-Canadian pension funds including Canada Pension Plan Investment Board, Ontario Municipal Employees Retirement System, and Alberta Investment Management Corp., had said they’d consider bidding for the Toronto property.
+Canadian funds including Canada Pension Plan Investment Board, Ontario Municipal Employees Retirement System and Alberta Investment Management Corp. had said they’d consider bidding for the Toronto property.

 To contact the editors responsible for this story: David Scheer at email@example.com; David Scanlan at firstname.lastname@example.org